Coronavirus (COVID-19): Important Temporary Relief in Insolvency Law

 |2.
 Extend the time for a company to respond to a statutory demand from 21 days to six months||Meaning that the company will have a longer period of time to deal with the statutory demand, reducing the pressure on the company for a quick response.|

-These changes will apply for six months from 25 March 2020 and will apply to statutory demands that are served on or after that date.
+Update: These changes will now apply from 25 March 2020 to 31 December 2020 and will apply to statutory demands that are served during this period.
 The statutory demands can relate to debts already incurred and due and payable.

 The changes to the statutory demand regime do not affect the ability of the creditor to pursue a company through the courts to obtain a court order or judgment for the amount owing to it.